1899 New Richmond tornado: Historical significance

 The tornado that struck New Richmond is estimated to be an F5 on the original Fujita scale, and would today be categorized an EF5 on the Enhanced Fujita scale, with winds in excess of 200 miles per hour, making it the third of only six F5 tornadoes ever recorded in Wisconsin.
 Surveys of the damage in New Richmond and elsewhere determined the tornado had a damage path of roughly 400–500 yards, or slightly over a quarter-mile in width.

 As of 2019, the New Richmond tornado was ranked as the ninth deadliest tornado in United States history.
-At the time of its occurrence, it was the third deadliest tornado in American history, outflanked only by the 1840 Great Natchez Tornado and the 1896 St. Louis-East St. Louis tornado.
+At the time of its occurrence, it was the third deadliest tornado in American history, ranked only by the 1840 Great Natchez Tornado and the 1896 St. Louis-East St. Louis tornado.

-According to the research compiled by meteorologist and tornado expert Thomas P. Grazulis, the New Richmond Tornado was the first determined F5/EF5 in American history to cause a death toll exceeding 100.
+According to the research compiled by meteorologist and tornado expert Thomas P. Grazulis, the New Richmond Tornado was the first estimated F5/EF5 in American history to cause a death toll exceeding 100.
 The rating for the Natchez tornado has never been officially determined (though is likely at least an F4 tornado) and the St. Louis–East St. Louis tornado ranked only as an F4.
-In addition, the 1908 Dixie tornado outbreak and 1936 Tupelo–Gainesville tornado outbreak have also both been classified as F4 tornadoes.
+In addition, the 1908 Dixie tornado outbreak and 1936 Gainesville tornado have also both been classified as F4 tornadoes.